jaimeteb/fraudshield/README.md

 Further steps:
 - In Chrome browser open `chrome://extensions`
-- On the right of the screen enable Developer mode
+- On the right of the screen enable "Developer mode"
-- Click load unpacked and choose directory `/frontend/dist`
+- Click "Load unpacked" and choose directory `/frontend/dist`
 - Extension will be installed to your browser

-## Landing Page
+- In order to register user open http://localhost:8000
+- Login in FraudShield chrome extension